WordPress/developer-blog-content/readme.md

 In the meantime, the WordPress meta team created the site on the developer network and provided the new block theme.

-For discussion, questions and meetings, please join the WordPress [#core-dev-blog](https://wordpress.slack.com/archives/C03RL47B3S8) channel.
+For discussion, questions and meetings, please join the WordPress [#core-dev-blog](https://wordpress.slack.com/archives/C03RL47B3S8) channel or [create an issue](https://github.com/WordPress/developer-blog-content/issues/new/choose).